Risk Management

 Annual Performance Improvement Report

-The Annual Performance Improvement Report provides a systematic process to monitor all service aspects of health care, as delivered to the patient by your organization.
+Data collected from Risk Management Activities are analyzed by QPI and reported back to you in an Annual Performance Improvement Report.
+This report provides a systematic process to monitor all service aspects of health care, as delivered to the patient by your organization.
 It includes an organized framework to identify opportunities to improve quality and patient outcomes.

-For transparency, our Risk Management Team will compile all performance measures found throughout HARP, year round, for a years’ end Annual Performance Improvement Report.
-QPI’s CQRO will contact your organization’s leadership team to review and approve all findings in this report.
+For transparency, QPI compiles all performance measures found throughout HARP, year round, for a years’ end Annual Performance Improvement Report.
+QPI contacts your organization’s leadership team to review and approve all findings in this report, to discuss and identify methods for performance improvement as it applies to federal regulations, state statutes, accreditation standards, local laws and other regulations sanctioned by federal, state, and commercial health insurance plans.